JavaScript Methods

 useful for big, complicated objects, such as windows.
 Try it:

-Let's repeat those assignment statements
+Let's repeat those assignment statements, together with an abstraction:

-var person1 = {name: "Alice", gradYear: 2019, going: "yes"};
+var person1 = {name: "Alice", gradYear: 2019, going: "yes"}; var person2 = {name: "Betty", gradYear: 2020, going: "no"}; var personN = {prop1: value1, prop2: value2, prop3: value3};

 The things on the right hand side are called object literals.
 The syntax of an object literal is an opening brace, a series of property/value pairs separated by commas, and a closing brace.
 Each property/value pair consists of a property (which follows the same rules as the names of variables), a colon, and a value.
 The value can be any JavaScript value, such as a number, string, or another object.
-Here's an abstract example like the above:
+Each of these object literals has three property/value pairs, but a JavaScript object can have any number of pairs, including none:

 var empty_person = {};